 After a master's degree in communication for development (2007), Mamounata Nikièma is interested in documentary cinema and specializes in a master's degree in creative documentary production.
 Mamounata Nikièma is pursuing her career as a director (2007) and that more recent as a producer (2011) within her Pilumpiku structure.
 She is very involved in the networks of Burkinabé filmmakers (Africadoc Burkina, Scriptwriters Guild, Coordination of producers, Federation of filmmakers, etc.), and has actively participated for several years in Fespaco, notably within the Junior Space.

 Maud MARTIN founded the production company Picture after in 2008 in Tours after obtaining a master's degree in cinema philosophy and spent five years as a cultural administrator within a collective of directors.
-Today, she has produced around fifteen films (documentaries, animated short films, essays) and is currently developing numerous projects.
+Today, she has produced about fifteen films (documentaries, animated short films, essays) and is currently developing numerous projects.
 His work within the collective of producers of The Picture After is based on the desire to defend an inventive cinema and directors who design each of their films as a new space for research and experimentation.

 Trained in Cameroon, Ecrans Noirs Festival from 2004 to 2005 then French Insititut from 2009 to 2010, and Syria, French Institute and DoxBox Festival from 2007 to 2008, Florent Coulon is a graduate of Sciences-Po and the Institut de Management d 'Aix-Marseille III.
 Coming from the distribution of documentaries in festivals, he follows training in the production of creative documentaries at Ardèche Images.
 Then created VraiVrai Films in 2011.